Discover What Our Customers

 Some mainstream lenders will automatically reject applications from anybody with any missed payments - even if your financial conduct is otherwise spotless.
 This means it is essential to apply to the right lenders.

-Other lenders might offer uncompetitive rates, or very low LTVs, whereas specialist BTL mortgage lenders who offer bad credit BTL products might be able to negotiate more attractive terms.
+Other lenders might offer uncompetitive rates, or very low LTVs, whereas specialist BTL mortgage lenders who offer bad credit buy to let mortgage products might be able to negotiate more attractive terms.

 Lenders will consider how many late payments you have had, and when they happened.